Sierrabranch/Sierrabranch.github.io/week7.md

  This week we focoused in our presentation.
 I am very nervous when speaking infront if crowds, so i spent a good amount of time practicing infront of dr. Shamara.
 I spent alot of time making graphics for our presentation aswell.
  This was a fun week for me and my peers there was alot of laughter and games throughtout our work which i enjoyed.
 I also haven been getting to know my high school teacher again which has been njce.
 Mr. felix is very encouraging and kind.
+My presentation went well I am pleased.